cschreib/vif/doc/sphinx/vector.rst

     vec1f v1 = {1.5, -2.2, 100.0};
     vec1i v2 = v1; // this works

 There is one notable exception to this rule, which is for vectors of type ``bool``.
 In C++, ``bool`` can be implicitly converted to (and from) any other arithmetic type (such as ``int`` or ``float``).
 While implicit conversion is very convenient in most cases, in the case of ``bool`` the risk of unwanted narrowing conversion (where data is lost) is much greater, while the actual use cases for implicit conversion are rarer; ``bool`` indeed carries a very different semantic compared to the other arithmetic types.
-For this reason, in phy++ it was decided to disable implicit conversion to and from ``bool``.
+For this reason, in vif it was decided to disable implicit conversion to and from ``bool``.
 If needed, the conversion is still possible at no extra cost by using an explicit cast:

 .. code-block:: c++